Resources

 • The EA is not someone who focuses solely – and I might say, obsessively – on diary management and scheduling.

-Why you don’t need to be a Chief of Staff
+Why you don’t need to be a Chief of Staff - just a damned good EA

 • I predicted the onset of technology and automation (AI and ChatGPT were not talked about then) would free up the Assistant’s time for them to carry out more value-adding work such as project management, and supporting strategic initiatives.